MarkMinerov/vue-currency-converter/README.md

 2. `npm i` to install dependencies
 3. `npm watch:build` to build the project JIT
 4. `npm link` in directory folder
-5. `npm link vue-tel-num-input` in your project directory
+5. `npm link vue-currency-converter` in your project directory
 6. Commit your changes and push your branch 😍
 7. Create Pull-Request
 8. Thank you